 - Potential outcomes: the likelihood of positive impacts on the individual and the water sector from participating in the MIWM program.

-The Selection Panel will look at the answers you provided in the scholarship application form (‘Selection Criteria Statement’) as well as your CV and referees.
+The Selection Panel looks at the responses provided in the scholarship application form (‘Selection Criteria Statement’) as well as the candidate's CV and referees.
 The Selection Panel adheres to IWC's policy of non-discrimination for this process.
 Decisions of the Selection Panel are final and confidential.

 International candidates were notified on 10 September and domestic candidates were notified (via email) on 16 October 2014.